Poppin' Star

 Jjirit jjirit, it’s strange like an electric current

-The phrase "Jjirit jjirit" (찌릿찌릿) is a Korean onomatopoeia that mimics the sound of a sharp, tingling sensation, often associated with something electrifying or thrilling.
+TRANSLATION NOTE: The phrase 'Jjirit jjirit' (찌릿찌릿) is a Korean onomatopoeia that mimics the sound of a sharp, tingling sensation, often associated with something electrifying or thrilling.
 The exact translation can vary depending on the context, but it generally refers to a feeling of excitement, nervousness, or something that sends a shiver down your spine.

 I need a more, more, more powerful popping